newchuyalong/libgdx-learning/Building-libgdx-from-source.md

-Before trying to build libgdx from source yourself, make sure you have the [[Prerequisites]] installed!
+Before trying to build libgdx from source yourself, you'll have to install [[Eclipse and all other related software|Setting up your Development Environment (Eclipse, Intellij IDEA, NetBeans)]].
+We currently don't support development with other IDEs.

+In addition you'll have to install [Ant](http://ant.apache.org/) and make sure its `bin/` directory is in your `PATH` environment variable so that you can execute Ant on the command line.

 ## Easy Way ##
 Libgdx's build system is based on [Ant](http://ant.apache.org/).
 Various Ant scripts are responsible for building different parts of libgdx.